 The most common cause of higher pH water is less available carbon dioxide caused by elevated rates of aerobic resperation (decomposition) that typically accompany warmer, still waters.
-Tracking the trend in pH can be a general indicator of the natural process of eutrophication occuring throughout many portions of the lower river.
+Tracking the trend in pH can be a general indicator of the natural process of eutrophication occurring throughout many portions of the lower river.
 WY24 marks a slight rise in the overall running average pH above the 20-year norm duing a year of above average streamflow and less eutrophication.

 Running average dissolved oxygen (DO) values and monthly minima-maxima are presented in Chart 4.4.
 An overall, but somewhat irregular decline in average as well as min/max values from Oct.
 2004 through 2015 is evident.
 LSDR max. monthly values from WY15 through WY21 increased to near 20-yr norms.
+The b) LSDR DO<5 mg/L (<51% Sat) are shown in light brown cells; years with Poor WQIs (>25) are in brown.

-The current running average DO value of 5.88 mg/L (Sept 2024) is 8.5% above the 20-yr norm of 5.42 mg/L. Low oxygen levels that have been monitored throughout various reaches and segments of the lower river result from low flow, especially during the dry-weather months, combined with elevated water temperatures and the subsequent rapid decomposition of oxygen demanding organic materials (biomass).
+current running average DO value of 5.88 mg/L (Sept 2024) is 8.5% above the 20-yr norm of 5.42 mg/L. Low oxygen levels that have been monitored throughout various reaches and segments of the lower river result from low flow, especially during the dry-weather months, combined with elevated water temperatures and the subsequent rapid decomposition of oxygen demanding organic materials (biomass).
 With a lack of significant flushing action during recent relatively mild stormflow events from 2013 through 2019, a large amount of decomposing biomass accrued within slow moving portions of the lower river.
 Overall running average DO values typically increase subsequent to one or more major stormflow events resulting in significant channel flushing, displacement of organic-rich sediments and reduction of poorly-rooted and free-floating invasive aquatic plants.
 The trend in overall LSDR DO values has, over the past 20 years, declined in excess of 1.5 mg/L from roughly 7.0 to 5.5 mg/L; representing an average annual decline in DO of 0.075 mg/L since RiverWatch monitoring was inniated.
 As can also be seen on Chart 4.4, the rate of decline in minimum values is considerably greater than the rate of decline in maxima (3.0% vs 0.5%/yr).
 Extended periods of low-flow minima at many sites have resulted in lower overall average DO levels.
 DO averages have over the past two years noticably increased due to higher streamflows steming from greater rainfall.